Hessisches Staatstheater Wiesbaden: Performance facilities

 The staff consist of about 600 people.
 Annually more than 25 new operas, plays and ballets have been produced.

 The theatre is especially dedicated to a young audience, collaborating with schools for "Schultheatertage".
 A professional ensemble, "Junges Staatstheater" (Young State Theater) is dedicated to children's and youth theater.

 In addition to the annual Internationale Maifestspiele in May, since 2004 a biennial festival "Neue Stücke aus Europa" (New European Plays) is organized in collaboration with the Staatstheater Mainz, presenting in ten days new plays in the original language with simultaneous translation.

 The current Intendant of the company is Uwe-Eric Laufenberg, since 2014.
 He is scheduled to stand down from the post at the end of the 2023–2024 season.
-The most recent Generalmusikdirektor of the company is Patrick Lange, who had begun in the post in 2017.
-In September 2021, Lange requested to be released from his Wiesbaden contract, ahead of the originally scheduled 2022–2023 season conclusion.